lavren1974/docusaurus.ru/docs/swizzling.md

 - **Unsafe**: this component is a theme implementation detail, not safe to be swizzled, and breaking changes might happen within a theme **minor version**
 - **Forbidden**: the swizzle CLI will prevent you from swizzling this component, because it is not designed to be swizzled at all

-:::note
+:::note примечание

 Some components might be safe to wrap, but not safe to eject.

 :::

-:::info
+:::info информация

 Don't be too **afraid to swizzle unsafe components**: just keep in mind that **breaking changes** might happen, and you might need to upgrade your customizations manually on minor version upgrades.

 :::

-:::note Report your use-case
+:::note примечание Report your use-case

 If you have a **strong use-case for swizzling an unsafe component**, please [**report it here**](https://github.com/facebook/docusaurus/discussions/5468) and we will work together to find a solution to make it safe.